edf1101/LaserTag/notes.md

 - admin can turn down IR and volume
 - If sounds are still buzzy with new board try optocouplers or fast transistor. change the sound class so that it turns on the transistor then then waits 1-10 ms before playing. transistor should attatch to amplifier power not speaker.
-- try more SMT stuff to make the board smaller.
+- try more SMT stuff to make the PCB smaller.
+- Other menu in admin base menu is to autoteam balance.(or maybe in teams menu have an autobalance 2 team,3 team, 4 team etc)

 ## Plan
-- implement rest of commands apart from guns
-- Gun groups
 - add teams (and auto team balancing)
 - add team DM game
 - add a logger (debug screen messages from here)